jbcarpanelli/spinnies/README.md

 #### update(name, [options])

-Updates the spinner with name `name`.
+Updates the spinner with name `name` with the provided options.

 Parameters:
 - **name** - `string`: spinner reference name.